 “Just wanted to let you know how much I’ve enjoyed using your new lightroom pocket collage templates!
 In 3 days, I’ve scrapped 20 pages!!
 It’s amazing and I love them.
 Thank you so much for developing them!”

-Digital Pocket Page Scrapping has never been easier!
+Template scrapping has never been easier!
 Your photos are already in Lightroom.
-Install these pocket pages style templates and in a few minutes, you can drag and drop your photos, papers and journal cards into pre-designed collages.
+Install these grid-style templates and in a few minutes, you can drag and drop your photos, papers and journal cards into pre-designed collages.
 Export them to Photoshop and add one of my pre-made shadow and text overlays.
 Then dress up the pages with your favorite elements and your pocket page is ready to go!

 1 PDF Tutorial